SRD: Reinforcement-Learned Semantic Perturbation for Backdoor Defense in VLMs: Experiments

 \subsection{Main Results}

-\textbf{Effectiveness of SRD.} Table ~\ref{SRD_1} presents the defense effectiveness of our proposed method, SRD, against six different attack methods evaluated on the COCO and Flickr30k datasets.
-The No Defense section of the table shows the performance of the attack methods, while the SRD section demonstrates the defense effectiveness of our proposed method.
-From the table~\ref{SRD_1}, it is evident that all six attack methods are effective, with Attack Success Rates (ASR) reaching approximately 99\% for each attack.
-However, the SRD defense method successfully mitigates the impact of these attacks, reducing the ASR to below 60\% across all six attacks on the COCO dataset.
+\textbf{Effectiveness of SRD.} Table~\ref{SRD_1} presents the defense effectiveness of SRD against six attack methods on the COCO and Flickr30k datasets.
+The ``No Defense'' results show that all attacks are highly effective, with ASR reaching about 99\%.
+From the Table~\ref{SRD_1}, it is evident that all six attack methods are effective, with ASR reaching approximately 99\% for each attack.
+However, the SRD defense method successfully mitigates the impact of these attacks, reducing the ASR to below 60\%.
 Notably, for TrojVLM and Shadowcast, SRD reduces the ASR to as low as 3.6\% and 5.6\%, respectively.
 These results indicate that SRD effectively disrupts the activation of the backdoor trigger, achieving strong mitigation across diverse attack types.

-\textbf{Comparison to Existing Defenses.} Table ~\ref{compare} compares our proposed defense method, SRD, with several state-of-the-art defenses under six different backdoor attacks.
-The No Defense section represents the performance of the attacks without any defense mechanisms.
+\textbf{Comparison to Existing Defenses.} Table~\ref{compare} compares SRD with several SOTA defenses under five different backdoor attacks.
+The No Defense represents the performance of the attacks without any defense mechanisms.
 For BadNet and Blended, which are not specifically designed for VLMs, SRD significantly outperforms other defense methods.
 On the COCO dataset, SRD reduces the ASR to 45.7\% and 57.4\%, respectively, while other defenses fail to mitigate these attacks effectively, with ASR remaining around 90\%.
 For attacks tailored to VLMs, TrojVLM, Shadowcast, and VL-Trojan, some existing defenses show partial effectiveness.
 However, SRD consistently achieves lower ASR across most of these attacks, maintaining ASR below 35\%.
-Overall, SRD offers robust and consistent defense performance across a diverse set of attack types, outperforming existing methods both in reducing ASR and preserving text quality.
+In general, SRD offers robust and consistent defense performance across a diverse set of attack types, outperforming existing methods to reduce ASR and preserve text quality.